superbad64/OpenFighter/Wanderer/README.md

 ### Moving on

 Assemble the frame pieces together, without the corner posts.
 Slot in your top panels, and then screw the posts in.
 Optionally, weld the top panel halves together from the inside.
-Add the heat-set inserts if your top panel material allows it.
-They will protrude a bit; **this is perfectly normal**.

 Add your electronics (I know, this is a vague step, but that's as general as I need it to be)

-Snap in your bottom panel (you can also weld it from the inside).
+Screw in your bottom panel (you can also weld it from the inside).

 Boom, fightstick !